 Your audience doesn’t want opinions or unsubstantiated facts.
 Do the due diligence, and make sure that you’re giving only what your audience wants.

-Like consistency, keeping standards of process and a template for reporting makes sure your report is clear.
+Like consistency, keeping standards of a process and a template for reporting makes sure your report is clear.

 There are project management tools that incorporate these best practices, streamlining the reporting process thanks to dashboards and automated reporting features.

-Other Types of Status Reports
+Other Types of Project Management Reports

 Status reports are just one of the many reports project managers use to keep updated on the progress of their projects.
 Status is more general, while others focus on specific aspects of the project.
-Some of the more common status reporting alternatives follow.
+Some of the more common status-reporting alternatives follow.

 Every project is made up of tasks, often lots of them.
 You need a report to keep track of them all.